eyoo5/eyoo5/README.md

 ## Hi, I am Esther Yoo 👋

 ###  👩🏻‍🏫 Former Teacher Now Turned Coder 👩🏻‍💻
 My foundation is in Javascript, but I am an advent learner!
 You can tell from my repositories that I like to dabble in different frameworks and languages.
 I am confident in using Node.js and Express with a PostgreSQL database on the backend, and React on the front-end.
-However, I have tried a little of MongoDB and making desktop application using electron, and pretty soon I will try to do a small project using python!
+However, I have tried using the database MongoDB with Mongoose, making desktop application using electron, and beginner games using python!
+Look out for more projects to come!

 <div align= "center">
         <img src='https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E' alt='Made with JavaScript'/>